Investing in ETFs

 • Don’t stick to just one market segment: diversify as much as you can around the globe and economic sectors.

-• You need to have at least one year’s performance data to analyze the gains and risks correctly.
+• You need to have at least one year’s performance data to analyse the gains and risks correctly.

 ETFs trading vs Stocks trading - lately investors have found themselves debating on these investment approaches.